GravityLib/GravLib/README.md

 ![Build](https://img.shields.io/github/actions/workflow/status/GravityLib/GravLib/build.yml?style=for-the-badge)

 Welcome Adventurer!
-This repository is a merged effort between programmers of active V5RC teams **1831E and 1831A** in the "high stakes" season.
+This repository is a merged effort between programmers of active V5RC teams **1831D and 1831A** in the "Push Back" season.

-With this project, we are aiming to extend upon the existing LemLib project by @SizzinSeal and its contributors, optimising it for the "high stakes" season.
+With this project, we are aiming to extend upon the existing LemLib project by @SizzinSeal and its contributors, optimising it for the "Push Back" season.

 If you decide to use our code, please consider **starring our project** (and lemlib) to support us!